Nick-Sigua/Election_Analytics_Sigua/Third_Blog_Polls.md

 |  2 | 2nd Quarter GDP  | 48.26%  | 47.44%  | 3.69  |
 |  3 |  Average Poll Support | 46.88%  | 45.02%  | 0.28  |
 |  4 |  Average Poll Support, 2nd Quarter GDP |46.47%   | 46.68%  | 2.35  |

+The table above compares the 2016 prediction for the model I constructed (denoted as Model 1) agaisnt the out-of-sample 2016 prediciton for various linear regression models; these linear regression models were based on the variables listed for Model 2, Model 3, and Model 4.